 Above you can see Frankie and Sue at work on their wide warps.
 We were lucky to have bars on the doors to which we could attach the looms which also provided a place with good natural lighting for doing the pick-up.

 This was a rare chance to work with ladies who have been studying Peruvian textile techniques for the last few years.
 They have worked on gauze weaves, complementary-warp pick-up, cross knit looping and tubular bands.
-Four beginner backstrap weavers joined us that day too and so we had a nice group of ten of mixed abilities working pebble weave on narrow bands and other complementary-warp pick-up techniques on wider warps.
+Four beginners weavers joined us that day too and so we had a nice group of ten of mixed abilities working pebble weave on narrow bands and other complementary-warp pick-up techniques on wider warps.

-As I work with more and more beginners in my workshops, I create the opportunity to one day be able to create groups of weavers who are ready for more advanced techniques using perhaps finer yarn and wider warps.
+As I work with more and more beginners, I create the opportunity to one day be able to create groups of weavers who are ready for more advanced techniques using perhaps finer yarn and wider warps.
 It was wonderful seeing how the group of six more experienced backstrap weavers took to the wider warps and the pick-up methods that I showed them.
 The four beginners wove elements of Andean pebble weave patterns without the aid of the two sets of string heddles.
 By afternoon, their fingers were quite used to picking up and handling the threads and some were more than ready to start improvising their own designs using the basic pattern elements that we had been practicing and analyzing.

 Yesterday was a gorgeous English summer day and I learned a few more things…